locustcloud/workshop/README.md

     run_single_user(MyUser)
 ```

-* Try running this with a changed username and password and examine the results.
+* Try running this with a changed password and examine the results.

 ## Now back to the presentation...